LeoBurn/ethereum-campaign/README.md

 ![Build](https://github.com/LeoBurn/ethereum-campaign/actions/workflows/node.js.yml/badge.svg)
 </br>
 Project that provide a service like kickstarter, and anyone can contribute through ethereum blockchain.
-This project it's a exercice from udemy course  <a href="https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/">Ethereum and Solidity Course</a> with some customizations.
+This project is an exercice from udemy course  <a href="https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/">Ethereum and Solidity Course</a> with some customizations.

 <h2>Frameworks</h2>